 Schedule some time in your diary to make an honest review of your team member’s performance.
 Look back at projects they’ve worked on and what they contributed, review notes from team meetings and one-on-ones, and think about other interactions that you’ve had with them.

 As a manager, it’s easy to forget details or overlook the performance of staff who stay under the radar in some way.
 An objective review of performance is an important foundation for this process.
+Consider leveraging innovative performance management tools developed by a reputable software development agency to streamline and enhance your team evaluation process, In addition, fostering strong developer relations through open communication and collaboration with the software development agency can provide valuable insights, ensuring a comprehensive and efficient review of your team members' contributions and achievements.

 4. Consider Feedback